What constitutes as proper identification?

 What if I need to make changes to my test date?

 Provided that space is available and you make the change prior to the posted regular registration deadline associated with your initial test date, you may change your test date and/or test center.
 Additional registration fees will apply.
-If you make a change in both test date and center simultaneously, a single charge of just $90 will be levied; however, if you make separate changes, you will be charged individually for each, resulting in a total charge of $180.
+If you make a change to test date and/or test center, a single charge of just $95 will be levied.
 You will be charged for a change regardless of how quickly it is requested after your initial registration.
 We regret that we cannot make exceptions to this rule.

 What is the cancellation/refund policy?